Parents Are Leery Of Schools Requiring 'Mental Health' Disclosures By Students

 The requirement has school districts worried about more than just stigma.
 The state left implementation of the provision up to local districts.

-At a meeting in Tampa, Hillsborough County School Board member April Griffin raised the issue of patient privacy and a federal law that protects it, known as HIPPA.
+At a meeting in Tampa, Hillsborough County School Board member April Griffin raised the issue of patient privacy and a federal law that protects it, known as HIPAA.

 "I could foresee some lawsuits around this," Griffin said.